ruby-rdf/sparql/README.md

 ### Middleware

-{Rack::SPARQL} is a superset of [Rack::LinkedData][] to allow content negotiated results to be returned any `RDF::Enumerable` or `RDF::Query::Solutions` compatible results.
+{Rack::SPARQL} is a superset of [Rack::LinkedData][] to allow content negotiated results to be returned any `RDF::Enumerable` or an enumerator extended with `RDF::Query::Solutions` compatible results.
-You would typically return an instance of `RDF::Graph`, `RDF::Repository` or `RDF::Query::Solutions` from your Rack application, and let the `Rack::SPARQL::ContentNegotiation` middleware take care of serializing your response into whatever format the HTTP client requested and understands.
+You would typically return an instance of `RDF::Graph`, `RDF::Repository` or an enumerator extended with `RDF::Query::Solutions` from your Rack application, and let the `Rack::SPARQL::ContentNegotiation` middleware take care of serializing your response into whatever format the HTTP client requested and understands.